Case study

 For the mobile app, I used React Native so the team could move quickly on the first version of the product.

-For the backend and API layer, I used Node.js, Express, MongoDB, and AWS for infrastructure and storage buckets.
+For the backend and API layer, I used Node.js, Express, and MongoDB.
+Uploads and object storage lived in Google Cloud Storage buckets; hosting and surrounding infrastructure were on AWS.

 For the AI layer, I used Google Vertex AI.
 Multimodal embeddings were a strong fit for turning image-related input into representations that could be indexed for related-content lookup.
 Alternatives worth evaluating at the time included Pinecone and Weaviate, both oriented toward indexed similarity workflows.